And as we like to say in Chicago, Amsterdammers also said “it was no big deal”.

 One of the free ferries, this one to IJ-Buurtveer.
 I took this one instead, to Buiksloterwegveer (Amsterdam Nord).

-Amsterdam can be boiled down to a few things: Bikes, beer, and water.
+Amsterdam can be described by a few things : Bikes, beer, and water.
 This post is heavy on water, and light on bikes.
 A beautifully yellow tugboat owned by the Port of Amsterdam.

 Not everyone has a purpose-built cargo bike in Amsterdam, but more exist here than anywhere else (except perhaps Copenhagen).
 Just tote your stuff under your arm, including a sheet of plywood.
 You might want to try out the WorkCycles Fr8 – a locally designed cargo bike.